-(8) Any party that disagrees with the director's order may request a contested case hearing before the director, pursuant to ORS 183.310(2) and OAR 436-001, as follows:

-(a) The party must send a written request to the administrator of the Workers' Compensation Division.
-The request must specify the grounds upon which the order or other action of the director is contested and must include a copy of the order appealed.

-(b) The appeal must be made within 30 days of the mailing date of the order.
+- (c) Whether such a change will cause unnecessary travel costs and/or lost time from work. - (8) Any party that disagrees with the director's order may request a contested case hearing before the director, pursuant to ORS 183.310(2) and OAR 436-001, as follows: - (a) The party must send a written request to the administrator of the Workers' Compensation Division.
+The request must specify the grounds upon which the order or other action of the director is contested and must include a copy of the order appealed. - (b) The appeal must be [made] mailed within 30 days of the mailing date of the order.